-7. CONDUCT OF THE PARTIES DURING THE CASE; SANCTIONS.
+6. CONDUCT OF THE PARTIES DURING THE CASE; SANCTIONS.

 Any unwanted physical contact between the parents is a crime and is vigorously prosecuted.
-Failure to obey this Order may result in injunction orders and/or contempt proceedings.
-Contempt of Court may be punishable by a sentence in the county jail or by other means.
+Failure to obey this Order may result in restraining orders and contempt proceedings.
+Contempt of Court is punishable by a sentence in the county jail.

-8. PERSONAL AND BUSINESS RECORDS/INSURANCE.
+7. PERSONAL AND BUSINESS RECORDS/INSURANCE.

 Neither party may, directly or indirectly conceal from the other or destroy any family records, business records, or any records of income, debt, or other obligations.
-Any insurance policies covering the minor child(ren) in effect at the time the petition for paternity was filed may not be terminated, allowed to lapse, concealed, modified, borrowed against, pledged or otherwise encumbered by either of the parties or at the direction of either party.
-All insurance policies covering the minor child(ren) may not be changed, except by written agreement signed by the parties or order of the Court.
+Any insurance policies covering the minor children in effect at the time the petition for paternity was filed may not be terminated, allowed to lapse, concealed, modified, borrowed against, pledged or otherwise encumbered by either of the parties or at the direction of either party.
+All insurance policies covering the minor children may not be changed, except by written agreement signed by the parties or order of the Court.
 The parties shall continue to pay all premiums on a timely basis unless there is a written consent by both parties or an order of the Court.

-9. SANCTIONS FOR FAILURE TO COMPLY WITH COURT RULES.
+8. SANCTIONS FOR FAILURE TO COMPLY WITH COURT RULES.